charleskoffler/clprolf/README.md

 The compilation is straightforward, simply by adding simol comments in java, so we can take advantage of java tools , community and libraries.

 The response of chatGPT 3.5 on the description of simol programming language.
 Below I put the description itself.
-I'm French.
 ****************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)
-Thank you for providing the definition and specifications of the Simol programming language.
-It appears to be an interesting extension of Java with some unique features and concepts.
-Here's a summary of the key points I've gathered from your description:
+Thank you for providing a detailed overview of the Simol programming language.
+It appears to be an interesting language with some unique concepts and design decisions.
+Here are some key points and observations based on the information you've provided:

-    Language Overview:
-        Simol stands for "SIMulation Objects Language."
-        It is a superset of the Java language.
-        Simol can use Java libraries and integrate Java code.

-    Simol Classes:
-        Instead of "class," Simol uses different keywords like "simu_alfoc," "simu_rewo," "rewo," and "information" to define classes with varying purposes.
-        Access modifiers and other Java class-related features are supported in Simol.

-    "underst" Modifier:
-        The "underst" modifier is used to mark methods that have a role of "understanding" by the computer, such as complex algorithms or object recognition in images.

-    Interfaces in Simol:
-        Simol defines two types of interfaces: "compat_interf_version" and "compat_interf_capacity."
-        The "with_compat" modifier is used before the name of an interface when using it to emphasize compatibility.
+    Purpose and Design Philosophy: Simol aims to be a superset of Java, introducing specific keywords and concepts to promote a simulation-oriented programming approach.
+It differentiates between simulation of algorithmic processes and simulation of real-world objects, emphasizing clarity in code organization.

+    Simol Classes: Simol introduces alternative keywords for defining classes, such as "simu_alfoc" for algorithmic classes, "simu_rewo" for classes simulating real-world objects, "rewo" for classes without methods, and "information" for classes without methods but still representing real-world objects.
+These distinctions help in code organization and clarity.

+    Interfaces in Simol: Simol introduces two types of interfaces, "compat_interf_version" for indicating different implementations of the same functionality and "compat_interf_capacity" for specifying certain capabilities.
+The "with_compat" modifier is used to indicate interface compatibility.

-    Small Differences in Inheritance:
-        Simol uses "nature" instead of "extends" for class inheritance, and "contracts" instead of "implements" for interface implementation.
+    Small Differences in Inheritance: Simol uses "nature" instead of "extends" to signify inheritance, emphasizing that a class shares the same nature as another class.
+This distinction doesn't apply to interfaces.
+Simol also uses "contracts" instead of "implements" for indicating that a class adheres to specific interfaces.

-    Compilation:
-        To compile Simol code, you can easily translate it into Java, using specific mappings for Simol keywords to Java keywords.
+    Compilation: Translating Simol into Java appears to be straightforward, with simple substitutions of Simol keywords with Java keywords.
+This allows Simol code to be used within a Java environment.

+    Compatibility with Existing Concepts: Simol's concepts align with some established principles and design patterns, such as the Single Responsibility Principle (SRP), Model-View-Controller (MVC), and the Data Access Object (DAO) pattern.
+Simol promotes loose coupling and adheres to "program to an interface, not an implementation" principles.

+    Interface Inheritance: Although Simol doesn't explicitly mention interface inheritance, it can be used as a form of contract fulfillment, which aligns with established software design practices.

-Overall, Simol seems to be a specialized language that introduces unique concepts while retaining compatibility with Java.
-It could be useful in scenarios where simulation-oriented programming is required.
-If you have any specific questions or if there's anything else you'd like to share or discuss about Simol, please feel free to let me know!
+Overall, Simol seems to provide a unique perspective on structuring code and promoting a simulation-focused approach within the Java ecosystem.
+Developers who are interested in simulation-based programming may find Simol to be a valuable tool for organizing and expressing their ideas.
+If you have any specific questions or need further clarification about Simol, please feel free to ask.

 (END OF CHAT GPT 3.5 RESPONSE)
 ****************************************************************************************************************
 Here is my description of the LOSIM programming language: